DataFire/Integrations/integrations/generated/google_calendar/README.md

 #### Input
 * input `object`
+  * body [Event](#event)
   * calendarId **required** `string`: Calendar identifier.
 To retrieve calendar IDs call the calendarList.list method.
 If you want to access the primary calendar of the currently logged in user, use the "primary" keyword.
+  * conferenceDataVersion `integer`: Version number of conference data supported by the API client.
+Version 0 assumes no conference data support and ignores conference data in the event's body.
+Version 1 enables support for copying of ConferenceData as well as for creating new conferences using the createRequest field of conferenceData.
+The default is 0.
   * supportsAttachments `boolean`: Whether API client performing operation supports event attachments.
 Optional.
 The default is False.
-  * body [Event](#event)
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.